We want our MTV!

 No, his is Into the Night,

 where he's like trying to spring like a middle schooler or something like that from her parents' house.
+Oh, I don't remember that.

 If I could fly, I'd pick you up and take you into the night.
+Oh, I know that song.

+Yeah, yeah.
 So you love it.

-It's a great song, but it's super creepy.
+It's a great song, but super creepy.

 You just can't stop and think about what he's saying.
+Yeah, or watch the Lionel Ritchie video for Hello.

-It's kind of a sweet song, but in the video,
+Is it me you're looking for?
+Oh, it's kind of a sweet song, but in the video,

 he's like a teacher that seemingly stalking a blind student.
+Right.

+A sculpture, sculptor, right?
 An art teacher?

 Yeah, I think so.

 It's one of those at the time where you're like, oh, that's sweet.
+Now you're like, oh, my God.

 Like,

 fire that teacher.
+Right.

 There's a lot of 80s and 90s media that's like that.
+Yeah.

 Or like, do you remember the Art of Noise video?

+Oh, like the super cool like animation.
 It was like Herky Jerky Stop Motion with like chainsawing mannequins.

-What was the name of the song?
+And what was the name of the song?

 I don't remember the name of the song, but Art of Noise was the band.

-But like, there's no way I would have known.
+But like there's no way I would have known.

+Maybe talking heads right.
 The point is, is the reason you heard those on the radio is because of MTV.

 Because when it became clear that if you gave MTV promotional videos for free and they played them,

 you were going to start selling records in that cable operator's region.
+That's just what happened.

 It became very clear, very quantifiable early on that where MTV played a song and it didn't matter if it was a well-known band or someone you'd never heard of, those records were going to sell in local record stores.

 And from that point on, MTV was basically, it had its path set out for them.
+Yeah.

 Man, Devo is so good.